django-denmark/2024.djangoday.dk/content/talks/krystof/_index.md

 ---
-title: "Modern Web Apps with (Almost) No JavaScript: Enhancing User Experience with HTMX in Django"
+title: "Modern web apps with (almost) no JavaScript: Enhancing user experience with HTMX in Django"
 date: 2024-08-12T10:45:00+02:00
 talk_date: 2024-10-04T10:21:00+02:00
 talk_by: "Krystof Beuermann"